apptentive/apptentive-ios/docs/APIChanges.md

 # 1.3.0

-* Added `addUrbanAirshipIntegrationWithDeviceToken:` convenience method for integrating with Urban Airship.
+* Added convenience methods for integrating with Apptentive:
+ - `addIntegration:withDeviceToken:`
+ - `addUrbanAirshipIntegrationWithDeviceToken:`

 # 1.2.9